dqdang/grover-algorithm/README.md

 # Grover-Algorithm
-Application of quantum algorithm on a classical computer.
-Grover's Algorithm is a search and find algorithm returning the highest probable match in the input's domain.
+Application of a quantum algorithm on a classical computer.
+Grover's algorithm is a search and find solution returning the highest probable match in the input's domain of an unsorted database.

 Authors:	DK Lee, Derek Dang

 Class: 		GroverAlgorithm.java

-Purpose:	Search a list for an element.
+Purpose:	Search a database for an element.
 Returns a probability of that element.

-Compile:	Compile in Terminal.
-			javac Driver.java
+Compile:	javac Driver.java

 Run:		java Driver